 - Admission test scores (see following sections)

 - Current CV or resume

 - Three letters of reference. letters of professional recommendation indicating the reviewer’s support of the student’s ability to successfully complete a demanding graduate level academic and clinical program.
 At least one recommendation should come from a current or recent direct supervisor.
 Before you submit your application, ask your references in which form they wish to submit their recommendation -- by paper or electronically.
-For both paper and electronic submission of recommendation letters, please follow the instructions outlined on Apply Yourself.

 - Personal essay indicating professional goals, reason for want to earn both a PhD and DNP (dual DNP/PhD), and clinical research focal areas.

 - A second writing sample on which the applicant is the primary author.

 Students, who are currently enrolled in their last term of a BSN program, may apply to the Dual DNP and PhD Program.
 If offered admission, it would be contingent on the student’s (1) successful completion of the BSN and (2) obtainment of the RN license.

 - Current RN license in U.S. state/territory or locale where student will complete clinical requirements